Kislapet/Kislapet.github.io/_pages/projects.md

 ## RTFM : Application to regroup all protocols for an hospital

 Each hospitals has its own dozens of protocols.
-The complexity of the IT systems and practitioners’ lack of time results in walls covered in protocol posters.
+The complexity of the IT systems and practitioners’ lack of time results in walls covered in protocol poste